Macbeth (Nesbø novel)

 Macbeth is a thriller novel by Norwegian writer Jo Nesbø, a re-telling of the play Macbeth by William Shakespeare for a more modern audience.
-This is part of the Hogarth Shakespeare project.
+It is part of the Hogarth Shakespeare project.
 Macbeth was released in April 2018.
-The book tells the story of Macbeth in a dystopian, imaginary Fife during the 1970s.
+The book tells the story of Macbeth in a Nordic noir, imaginary Fife during the 1970s.

 Plot summary

 The book opens at a dockside in Fife.
 A shipment of illegal narcotics is due and Duff, an inspector in the police, has received an anonymous tip-off and plans to intercept the shipment.
 Things go badly and Inspector Macbeth and his SWAT team have to save the day.
 This convinces Chief Police Commissioner Duncan to promote Macbeth to the head of the Organised Crime unit, which Duff is unhappy about.

 At the Inverness Casino, Macbeth and his oldest friend and mentor, Banquo, meet three drug smugglers, led by a man called Hecate.
 They predict that Macbeth will eventually become Chief Commissioner and that Banquo's children will follow in the future.
 Macbeth is surprised and mentions the prophecy to his partner, known only as Lady.
 She convinces Macbeth to murder Duncan at a party a few nights later.
 Macbeth feels unable to murder an unarmed man but as he leaves the bedroom, he sees a reflection of Duncan preparing to shoot him in the back and turns, throwing a dagger and killing Duncan.
 Lady wipes blood on Duncan's bodyguards to implicate them and Macbeth later shoots them as they appear to be reaching for weapons after they are confronted by Duff and Macbeth.

 The Deputy Chief Commissioner, Malcolm, is temporarily promoted to replace Duncan but Macbeth admits to Banquo that he murdered Duncan and convinces him to dispose of Malcolm.
 Malcolm signs a false confession in the guise of a suicide note and, following the discovery of the note, Macbeth becomes Chief Commissioner.
 Concerned by the prophecy about Banquo's offspring later replacing him, Macbeth arranges the murders of Banquo and his son, Fleance.
 Although Banquo is killed, Fleance escapes.